haikus-in-c/haikus-in-c/2013.8/combinations/README.txt

 One workaround is to use the distributive property of the modulus operator:
 (a + b) % n ={ (a%n) + (b%n) } % n and build the nth row of pascal's triangle - but values are so large that they will regularly cause segmentation fault.

+Is very clear after doing some more research that this problem requires advanced mathematics